 While the law allows the insurance company to apply for payment of its attorney fees if it wins your disability case, it is rare that a court will make you pay.

 In one case recently the court noted that the fact that the claimant was an individual suing a large insurance company for disability benefits lessened her level of culpability (and responsibility to pay fees).

 Courts also generally recognize that disability claimants are not working, have no income and may typically have little assets.

-This does not mean however that a totally frivolous claim will not be punished by a court.
+This does not mean however that a court will not punish an entirely frivolous claim.